Skip to content

 How long do portable Bluetooth speakers last on one charge?

 Most rugged speakers rate between 10 and 16 hours, but real-world battery runs lower, especially at high volume.
-In our testing, the Clip 5 and Soundcore Boom 2 lasted longest at moderate volume.
-The Flip 7 dropped to a little over 6 hours when pushed loud, so plan for roughly half the rated number at full volume.
+The Clip 5 and Soundcore Boom 2 last longest at moderate volume.
+The Flip 7 drops sharply when pushed loud, so plan for roughly half the rated number at full volume.

 Can you use a portable Bluetooth speaker for phone calls?